SorenZ/Alamut.MediatR.Caching/README.md

 ```
 By implementing ICacheable you should provide a (unique) key for the cache object and [ExpirationOptions](https://github.com/SorenZ/Alamut.Abstractions/blob/master/src/Alamut.Abstractions/Caching/ExpirationOptions.cs).

 That's It!
-It couldn't be any easer.
+It couldn't be any easier.
 It's highly recommended to study the ASP.NET Web API [sample](https://github.com/SorenZ/Alamut.MediatR.Caching/tree/master/sample/Alamut.MediatR.Caching.SampleApi)

 ### Acknowledgements
 Alamut.MediatR.Caching is built using the following great open source projects and free services: